Baldev8910/Heatmap-Calendar--With-Seasons-/README.md

 ## 🎄 Christmas Edition

+**I made a huge mistake and forgot to attach the code for snowflakes below the `xmas25.js`.
+I have attached the code now.
+You can use the snippet independently too.**

 ![Christmas demo](preview/xmas25.gif)

 The Christmas Edition adds a subtle snowfall effect to your Obsidian desktop.
 Snowflakes fall gently and disappear automatically after a short time.